Frequently Asked Questions

 No, you participate in IAAC by submitting your solution.

-Do I need to solve all problems of the qualification round?
+Do I need to solve all problems of the Qualification Round?

 How can I check my submission and results?